octave-app/octave-app/.github/ISSUE_TEMPLATE.md

 ## Description

-Replace this with a description of the problem, including:
+Replace this section with a description of the problem, including:
   * What you did
   * What you expected to happen
   * What actually happened